Wilhelm von Mirbach: Biography

+Origin

 Born on 2 July 1871, in Bad Ischl, to a Catholic Rhenan aristocratic family, he was a scion of Johann Wilhelm von Mirbach-Harff, founder of the Rheinische Ritterakademie|Rhineland Knight academy.
 His parents were Ernst Graf von Mirbach and his wife Wilhelmine von Thun-Hohenstein (1851–1929).

+Career

 Mirbach started his diplomatic career in London, where he was Third Secretary at the German Embassy from 1899 to 1902, when he transferred to The Hague.
 From 1908 to 1911, Mirbach served as the embassy clerk in Saint Petersburg, and then as political councillor for the German military command in Bucharest.
 In 1915, he became the German ambassador in Greece, before being expelled from Athens in December 1916 when the Entente-leaning government of Eleftherios Venizelos took power.

 He participated in the Russian-German negotiations in Brest-Litovsk from December 1917 to March 1918.
 He was appointed German ambassador to Russia in April 1918.